triggermesh/docs/docs/cloud/targets/targets.md

 # Event Targets

-The following is a list of Triggermesh event destinations known as `Targets`.
+The following is a list of TriggerMesh event destinations known as `Targets`.
 Some are available as open source projects, some as hosted solutions on our Cloud.

 ## Current TriggerMesh Targets
 - Alibaba